-Let us help you for your specific needs
+Let us help you with your specific needs.

-The human eye is very susceptible to damage and needs the correct protection and comfort particularly in fire hazards from simple eyedrops to specific eyewear and goggles/faceshields.
+The human eye is susceptible to damage and needs the correct protection and comfort, particularly in fire hazards from simple eye drop to specific eyewear and goggles/face shields.

-Some goggles are a single piece lens that can be fitted over glasses.
+Some goggles are single-piece lenses that can be fitted over glasses.

 TYPES OF RESPIRATORS FOR FIRE FIGHTING

 Disposable active carbon respirators reduce smoke & chemicals more than standard disposable respirators.

 Types of respirators are also classified by the type of hazard they protect against.